retaildevcrews/pib-gitops/README.md

 > GitOps needs a PAT that can push to this repo
 >
 > You can use your Codespaces token but it will be deleted when your Codespace is deleted and GitOps will quit working

+### For production, you want to use a service account instead of your individual account

 - Create a Personal Access Token (PAT) in your GitHub account
   - Grant repo and package access